henrypinkard/LightSheetManager/README.md

 A HardwareManager is used to set the hardware to a desired state during both live view and acquisitions.
 It takes Settings that describe the "Calibration" of the system.

-LightSheetManager will have a dedicated device adapter with a pre-init property called "MicroscopeGeometry" (or similar name).
+To solve the problem of hardware mapping, LightSheetManager will have a dedicated device adapter with a pre-init property called "MicroscopeGeometry" (or similar name).
 Possible values for "MicroscopeGeometry" include diSPIM with piezos, iSPIM with piezo, ct-dSPIM, SOLS galvo-scan, SOLS stage-scan, mesoSPIM, OpenSPIM L, OpenSPIM T, OpenSPIM X, etc.  Depending on the value of this property other properties are created that connect logical and physical devices like is done with MultiCamera and other Utility devices.
 It is possible to specify "None" for the physical device setting, but many values of "None" indicate that a new possible value for "MicroscopeGeometry" should be added.
 The microscope configuration and device mapping is relayed to the LightSheetManager plugin by populating these properties using Micro-Manager’s normal mechanisms (which are amenable to scripting).

 Some settings objects:
 - AcquisitionSettings contains things like number of images, step size, channels used, whether multi-position, file name, etc.